-From 1 January 2020, the Company assesses expected credit loss on a forward looking basis for its financial assets carried at FVOCI and at amortised cost.
+The Company assesses expected credit loss on a forward looking basis for its financial assets carried at FVOCI and at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 The Company always accounts for expected credit losses which involves a three-stage expected credit loss impairment model.
 The stage dictates how the entity measures impairment losses and applies the effective interest rate method.
 In which, the three-stage expected credit loss impairment will be as the following stages: